-Looking to further her dance career, at age 15 she accepted a chance to study in the pre professional program at the Atlanta Ballet Centre for Dance Education, receiving many opportunities to grow as a dancer and performer.
+Looking to further her dance career, at age fifteen, she accepted a highly coveted spot as a student in the pre-professional program at the Atlanta Ballet Centre for Dance Education, receiving many opportunities to grow as a dancer and performer.
 Lorraine then continued her training, on a full scholarship, to Brenau University, where she majored in Dance Performance.
-Although ballet was the main focus of her training, she pursued other forms of dance to present herself as a diverse dancer and later, instructor.
+Although ballet was the main focus of her training, she pursued other forms of dance to present herself as a diverse dancer

 and later, instructor.